starchont/Comp_Maths/README.md

 **6: The Ising Model**

-In this program we simulated 1-D isind model by using Metropolis Monte Carlo Algorithm.
+In this program we simulated 1-D ising model by using Metropolis Monte Carlo Algorithm.

 We created a graph with the mean value of magnitude vs time for different values of temperature.